rofeldsp/push_swap/README.md

 Another two algorithms divide stack to equal parts and sort each one of them using stack2.

 Bonuses:
-  -f for using file as input/output
-  -v to print stacks after each operation
+  -f for using file as input/output (no need to specify a file) -v to print stacks after each operation
   -c to do it in color
   -n to count operations needed to complete sorting

+Usage: enter flags and then unique numbers to be sorted